earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Merleau-Ponty, Maurice. _Phenomenology of Perception_.
 Translated by Donald Landes.
 New York: Routledge, 2002.

 * [Miki][sc] Kiyoshi.
 “The Study of the Human.”
 Translated by Gereon Kopf.
 In _Japanese Philosophy: A Sourcebook_, 702--705.
 Honolulu: University of Hawaii Press, 2011.

+* Morris, Ivan. *The World of the Shining Prince: Court Life in Ancient Japan*.
+New York: Knopf, 1964.

+* Motoori Norinaga.
+"The Exquisite Comb (Tama no Ogushi)."
+Translated by Ryusaku Tsunoda.
+In *Source of the Japanese Tradition: Second Edition*, compiled by Wm.
+Theodore de Bary, Carol Gluck, and Arthur Tiedemann, vol. 2, 507--509.
+New York: Columbia U. Press, 2005.

+* ⎯⎯⎯.
+"A Little Boat Breaking a Path Through the Reeds (Ashiwake Obune)."
+Translated by Donald Keene.
+In *Source of the Japanese Tradition: Second Edition*, compiled by Wm.
+Theodore de Bary, Carol Gluck, and Arthur Tiedemann, vol. 2, 505--507.
+New York: Columbia U. Press, 2005.

+* Murasaki Shikibu. *The Tale of Genji*.
+Translated by Royall Tyler.
+New York: Viking, 2001.

 * Nara, Hiroshi, trans. _Pilgrimages to the Ancient Temples in Nara_.
 Portland, Maine: MerwinAsia, 2012.